THE SWORD OF THE SPIRIT

 5).
 The Helmet of Salvation (Ephesians 6:17)

-"Take the helmet of salvation."
+"The helmet of salvation."
 The helmet protects the head and the head is perhaps the most vital part of our body, because it is where our thoughts of the mind resides.
 This clearly defines the significance of the spiritual warfare in simple terms, because the battle is for our minds.
 This piece of armor could never be left behind, nor misplaced, or ignored, because it is the one that covers our head, our thoughts and feelings.
 Satan knows that if he could control our thoughts, the way we think, he would be able to manipulate us to act the way he wants us to act and this will separate us from God.
 The helmet of salvation is a true knowledge that we are saved by grace.
 When we have a sure knowledge of our salvation, we cannot be moved by Satan's deceptions.
 When you are certain who you are in Jesus, then you know that your sins have been forgiven and you have a peace that nothing can disturb.
 We can be certain about our salvation, because the Bible tells us, "If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness" (1 John 1:9).

 6).
 The Sword of the Spirit (Ephesians 6:17).

 "And you will need the helmet of salvation and the sword of the Spirit - which is the Word of God" (Ephesians 6:17).
 This Sword of the Spirit is the only offensive weapon.
 All the other weapons are defensive weapons, so that we could stand against the enemy, but now Paul is talking about the sword in which we can begin to move forward in the war against Satan.
 You don’t want to drop your sword nor have it dulled.
-Our first offensive weapon is in our arsenal that can drive Satan into a complete retreat is "the sword of the Spirt" which is the word of God.
-The Bible clearly tells us, "For the word of God is quick, and powerful, and sharper than ant two-edged sword, piercing even to dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart" (Hebrews 4:12).
+Our first offensive weapon that is in our arsenal, that can drive Satan into a complete retreat is, "the sword of the Spirt" - simplified, the word of God.
+The Bible clearly tells us, "For the word of God is quick, and powerful, and sharper than any two-edged sword, piercing even to dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart" (Hebrews 4:12).
 Imagine all of those thoughts that goes on in your mind, those little thoughts that we keep stored away and cornered-off, that we think no one knows about, but we forget that God knows everything.
 Then verse 13 tells us, "Nothing in all creation is hidden from God's sight.
 Everything is uncovered and laid bare before the eyes of him to whom we must give account."
 God knows all of our thoughts and the intentions our of hearts.

 We must understand that we are in a spiritual war and the war is for our minds and it is very real.
 This war we cannot see with our human eyes nor can it be detected by our human spider senses, but believe me, it is very real.
 But yet the war rages on with so many casualties.
 We must be alert at all times, always watching for the things that appear to be unimportant or insignificant.
 That is why the Apostle Paul closes the list of the whole armor of God by saying, "Praying always with all prayer and supplication in the Spirit" (Ephesians 6:18).
 We must bathe ourselves in ALL prayer because prayer brings us into the fellowship and communion with God and only His armor can protect you.